solliancenet/dp-203-v2/Instructions/Labs/02/README.md

     - **Server**: Paste the SourceDB server name value here.
     - **Authentication type**: Select `SQL Login`.
     - **User name**: Enter `sqladmin`.
-    - **Password**: Enter the password you supplied when deploying the lab environment.
+    - **Password**: Enter the password you supplied when deploying the lab environment, or which was provided to you as part of your hosted lab environment.
     - **Remember password**: Checked.
     - **Database**: Select `SourceDB`.